ddrous/ncflow/README.md

 ## ToDos:
 - [ ] Provide links to some weights and contexts
 - [ ] Delete long history of commits
+- [ ] Test the installation in neutral conda environments

 If you use this work, please cite the corresponding paper:
 ```